vitaut/vitaut.net/_posts/2012-12-15-making-string-formatting-fast.md

 references or pointers to them and use when necessary avoiding dynamic memory allocations.
 This is the main thing that makes format so fast.

-Another thing that allows to avoid dynamic allocations in many cases is a special array data structure optimized for small size.
+Another thing that allows format to avoid dynamic allocations in many cases is a special array data structure optimized for small size.
 If the number of elements is smaller than some number defined at compile time this data structure stores them in a fixed sized array in the object itself.